 Seitan is a vegan meat alternative made from wheat gluten, spices, salt, and water.
-Chinese Buddhist monks of the Seventh Century were the first to discover how to separate the gluten from wheat.
-They discovered that seitan makes an excellent meat replacement—it’s chewy, satisfying, and flavorful.
+Chinese Buddhist monks of the Seventh Century were the first to figure out that by pouring water over flour, you can separate out the wheat protein.
+They then discovered that this seitan makes a superb meat replacement—it’s chewy, satisfying, and flavorful.

 During the 1970s, America’s counterculture experimented with vegetarianism, and seitan became a staple at communes.
 Seitan’s popularity within the counterculture no doubt arose from the fact that it was one of the cheapest sources of protein imaginable.
 Plus, a seitan-based meal will fill you up for hours.

 One reason for seitan’s popularity is its versatility.
 Many popular brands of vegan meat feature seitan as the main ingredient.